Part 6 - Release

-The man turned, and saw that it was a herd of flying Tropius passing nearby.
-Among them was a smaller individual, who as she passed, made eye contact with the man and his Corphish and gave out a joyful call.
+Keita turned, and saw his Corphish was pointing off at a herd of flying Tropius passing nearby.
+Among them was a smaller individual, who as she passed, made eye contact with him and his Corphish and gave out a joyful call.

-"Heh… Guess we're not the only ones taking away something from this project."
+"Heh… guess we're not the only ones who took something away from this project."

-And in that moment as two worlds fleetingly brushed up against each other, the programmer's doubts about the director's words were laid to rest.
+And in that moment as his and Paren's worlds fleetingly brushed up against each other, the programmer's doubts about the Director's words finally melted away under the Hoenn sun.